 Where does Southwest fly?

-Southwest currently flies to 99 destinations throughout 40 US states, Mexico, Central America, and the Caribbean.
-Although Hawaii was announced awhile ago, there have been some holdups, but I assume we will see them flying there at some point in 2019.
+Southwest currently flies to more than destinations throughout the US, Mexico, Central America, the Caribbean and now even Hawaii!
 You can check out the route map here and see if Southwest flies to where you are looking to go.

 Can the Southwest Companion Pass be used to fly to all Southwest destinations?